Call for papers

 Reviewing will be double blind.
 The first page of each submitted paper should include the title of the paper and the ID number of the paper as allocated when the paper is registered on the conference support system.
 Papers submitted for review should not include names and affiliations of the authors, nor an acknowledgments section.
 These aspects can be added at the camera-ready stage.
 The references should include published literature relevant to the paper, including previous works of the authors, though care should be taken in the style of writing in order to preserve anonymity.

-deadline for demonstration submission: Sunday, January 20, 2019
+deadline for demonstration submission: Monday, January 28, 2019 (Extended Date)

 A session will be organized for the demonstration of creative, robust, and practical working applications and tools.
 Where a demonstration is not connected to a submitted paper, a two-page extended abstract about the system should be submitted for review, via the conference support system and following the conference style.
 Accepted extended abstracts will be published in the conference proceedings.
 For those demonstrations that are connected to a paper in the main track, no separate statement about the demonstration need be submitted, but the author(s) should send an email to the Program Chair by the demo submission deadline to register their interest in demonstrating their work at this session.